davidsntg/azure-update-management-with-tags/README.md

 # Global Picture

 ![BigPicture](docs/update-management-big-picture.png)

-Runbooks shared need the following initial bricks to work:
+Shared Runbooks need the following initial bricks to work:
 * A Log Analytics Workspace
 * An Automation Account linked to the Log Analytics Workspace
   * The Automation account must use a System-assigned Managed Identity
-  * The System-assigned Managed Identity must have **Contributor** role assigned on all subscriptions where machines can be found
+  * The System-assigned Managed Identity must have **Contributor** role
+    * assigned on all subscriptions where machines (Azure VMs or Azure Arc Servers) can be found
+    * assigned to the Resource Group where the Automation Account is located
 * Machines that need to be patched must have:
   * Log Analytics Agent Extension installed, and linked to the Log Analytics Workspace
   * `POLICY_UPDATE` key tag declared with appropriated value

 ## `POLICY_UPDATE` syntax